Photo: © 2020 John Baston

 INDOOR FUN ON A RAINY DAY

 There’s nothing like a rainy day to inspire creativity!
 Sonoma Valley is big on the arts.
 The Sonoma Valley Museum of Art is easily accessible in downtown Sonoma and features thought-provoking exhibits and installations from contemporary local artists.
-While downtown, consider visits to the Jason Tinacci Gallery to see wine- and food-inspired photography or to the Scott Nichols Gallery to browse California-inspired photography from famous photographers.
+While downtown, consider a visit to Musette, the new gallery, workshop, film studio, and event venue curated by Sonoma artists Shiloh Sophia and Jonathan McCloud.
 If you're heading to Napa, consider stopping by the di Rosa Center for Contemporary Art.
 This one-time private collection is now available to the public with interesting and whimsical exhibits that are in a regular rotation.
 Stroll the grounds with a raincoat or umbrella on one of their hikes for a chance to see breathtaking sculptures.

 But if getting creative is more inspiring than seeing other’s creativity, consider signing up for an art class at the Sonoma Community Center or bring the kids to Art Escape for a rainy afternoon art project.
 Also make sure to check out the Charles Schulz Museum and Research Center in Santa Rosa, where regular illustration classes keep children engaged for hours.